parhamdoustdar/parhamdoustdar.github.io/_posts/soft-skills/2016-04-24-cognitive-tunneling.md

 The next day, my friend was recharged by the ideas proposed in the meeting of the day before.
 He pushed down his fear of failure and pressed on, determined to see this venture to success.
 After two months, the golden feature was implemented.

 Again the day of the big launch came.
 Again they waited, and again, after a spike, visitors dropped to zero.
 So instead of trying to find the underlying reason, they held on to the first thing that was in front of them -- the application.
 That was the day that application was doomed to fail.
 The next month, they were drained, tired and disheartened.
-The next month, their group was disbanded.
+The month after that, their group was disbanded.

 What was the reason, though?
 Why was there an initial spike, but then nothing.
 Why had they failed?
 Why had the bounce rate been so high?

 That was the question that haunted my friend since that day.
 He spoke to a lot of visitors and his friends and relatives who had visited the site.
 Bit by bit, he coaxed the information out from raw data, just like a data scientist taking his first baby steps.
 And slowly, something totally unexpected started to emerge.

 He finally found why there was an initial spike: people had visited their website only to see what it was about.
 They liked what they saw, but since the messages were sent out at the middle of the day when people were working, they had decided to leave and come back later in the day, or the week.
+When they had come back, the website failed to load because they had taken it down.

 You got it right.
 There was nothing wrong with the application.
 It could have been a big success, if only my friend, the other co-founder, and the investor would not have been so fixated on finding what was wrong with their application, and had instead tried to get the whole picture.